Independent educational reference. Not affiliated with GIA, IGI, AWDC, Bain, the FTC, De Beers, or any diamond retailer or laboratory.

 By Oliver Wakefield-Smith, Founder, Digital Signet·Verified June 2026

-Five distinct news events together reshape the diamond market in the 2025-2026 window: the closure of De Beers' Lightbox lab-grown brand, GIA replacing the 4Cs grading scale for lab-grown diamonds, Anglo American's plan to separate De Beers, AWDC Q1 2026 rough-trade values down 27% year-on-year, and lab-grown wholesale prices down another 14% in Q1 2026.
+Five distinct news events together reshape the diamond market in the 2025-2026 window: the closure of De Beers' Lightbox lab-grown brand, GIA replacing the 4Cs grading scale for lab-grown diamonds, Anglo American's plan to separate De Beers, Q1 2026 Antwerp rough prices down 27% year-on-year, and lab-grown wholesale prices down another 14% in Q1 2026.
 This page is a current-events brief with named primary sources for each.

 Event 1